TheOnlyKay/Obsidian/Characters/Playable Characters/Kaelion Sylren.md

 With the wisdom of the heavens as their guide, Kaelion steps beyond the forest's borders, ready to follow the stars wherever they may lead.
 Whether the path leads to redemption or ruin, Kaelion will no longer hide from the truth.
 The stars have spoken, and Kaelion will answer.

 # Character Quirks
 1. **Starry-Eyed Dreamer** - Kaelion often loses themselves staring at the night sky, mid-conversation, mid-battle, or even mid-bite.
-They'll pause, eyes locked on a constellation, muttering, "*Strange... that star wasnt there last week*"
+They'll pause, eyes locked on a constellation, muttering, "*Strange... that star wasn't there last week*"
 2. **Symbolic Rituals** - Kaelion has a habit of **drawing constellations in the dirt** or carving them into wood when deep in thought.
 When nervous, they might trace a star shape on their wrist with their finger.
 3. **Cryptic but Playful** - They have a way of speaking in vague, mysterious phrases, even when it's unnecessary
 	1. "*The stars whisper of many paths... but sure, let's take the left one*"